-The ThematicLingo lessons are probably the least well-done of any part of 90 Day Korean.
 In these optional lessons, you’ll learn a bunch of vocabulary related to a specific theme.
 The lessons are named according to the topic, for example, JobLingo is about different jobs, and StudyLingo is about classroom items.

-Luckily, they’ve also made an Anki file (found in the Extras) that has all the vocabulary from the first module.
+They’ve also made an Anki file (found in the Extras) that has all the vocabulary from the first module.
 I’d highly recommend using Anki as a way to review the vocabulary, so I’m really glad that this is included.